chapel-lang/chapel/doc/rst/language/spec/methods.rst

 Similarly to :ref:`Functions_without_Parentheses`, it is possible to create methods that do not have parentheses.
 Such methods look similar to field access when they are called.
-As a result, methods without parentheses can be used when a field is removed or renamed to provide the same interface that the field accessor did.
+As a result, a method without parentheses can be used to replace a field that was removed or renamed while providing the same interface as the field accessor.

    *Example (parenlessMethod.chpl)*.